saldel/Raspberry-Pi-Translation-Guide/README.md

 3. Crowdin: you will use it to translate project instructions (which consist of various types of files).
 Find out [how to use Crowdin](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Crowdin.md) and [how to translate different types of files in Crowdin](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Files%20in%20Crowdin.md).

 Please note that we are still looking for the best tools for the process so things may change.
 We will notify you if we replace any of these tools.

+## Questions

+If you have any quesions or comments about the process, please contact our Translation Manager (nina@raspberrypi.org).